Chocobbboy/contextswitch_practice/README.md

 # Context-Switching
 A multithreaded simulation of the process switching mechanism in operating systems.
 This was my project in "Operating Systems" course.

 Simulation of the process switching mechanism with custom instruction set.
-The context of the processes was saved enabling the process to resume execution from the last saved state.
+The context of the processes was saved enabling processes to resume execution from the last saved state.

 Usage:
 1. Open bash and type in the commands specified below.